z-jpg/firebase-cli/README.md

 **firestore:indexes** | List all deployed indexes from the current project.

 ### Cloud Functions Commands
+AI Overview
+Deploying Firebase Cloud Functions involves several steps using the Firebase CLI.
+Prerequisites:
+Firebase Project: A Firebase project needs to be set up in the Firebase Console.
+Blaze Plan: The Firebase project must be on the Blaze plan, which enables billing for Cloud Functions, even though a free tier exists for limited usage.
+Firebase CLI: The Firebase Command Line Interface (CLI) needs to be installed and authenticated to your Firebase project.
+Deployment Steps:
+Initialize Cloud Functions:
+If the project is new or functions are being added for the first time, initialize Cloud Functions within the project directory using firebase init functions.
+This sets up the necessary functions/ directory with boilerplate code and configuration files.
+Write Functions:
+Develop the Cloud Functions in JavaScript, TypeScript, or Python within the functions/ directory.
+These functions define the backend logic that will be triggered by various events or HTTPS requests.
+Test Locally (Optional but Recommended):
+Before deploying, functions can be tested locally using the Firebase Emulator Suite.
+Navigate to the functions/ directory and run npm run serve (for Node.js/TypeScript) or similar commands for Python to test the functions in a local environment.
+Deploy Functions:
+Once satisfied with the functions, deploy them to Firebase by navigating to the root of the Firebase project and running the command:
+Code

+    firebase deploy --only functions
+This command compiles the code, uploads it to Google Cloud infrastructure, and makes the functions accessible.
+Verify Deployment: After deployment, the Firebase CLI will provide URLs for any deployed HTTP-triggered functions.
+These can be accessed to verify the deployment.
+Cloud Functions can also be monitored in the Firebase Console under the "Functions" section.

 Command | Description
 ------- | -----------